glennraya/xendivel/README.md

 {{-- Other data... --}}
 ```

 Since this is just a regular HTML/Blade template, there's no limit to the customizations you can make.
-You can define your own styles, modify the data being rendered, and even add images to the template.
+You can define your own plain CSS styles, modify the data being rendered, and add images to the template.
 Xendivel will automatically convert this template into a PDF file upon generation, downloading, or when sent via email attachment.

 #### Sending PDF Invoice As Email Attachment